A Beginner’s Guide to Combat

 Sex

-Even in war soldiers must fornicate.
-Written requests are submitted to the battalion medical officer, who will issue one multicam condom per soldier per week.
-As a result, there are no sex crimes in the Army, Navy Airforce or Marines.
-Rumors of male soldiers intimidating, sexually harassing, molesting, assaulting, raping or attempting to rape male or female soldiers, whose petitions to their military commanders, either stateside or in war zones, go unheard, are simply untrue.
+Even in war soldiers need to fornicate.
+To preserve military decorum, written requests are submitted to the battalion medical officer, who will issue one combat condom per solider per week.
+In addition, since 1787 there have been zero sexual harassment complaints reported by the Army, Air Force, Navy or Marines.
+Allegations of male soldier’s intimidating, harassing, molesting, assaulting, raping or attempting to rape female soldiers, or vice versa, or alleged instances of ten way officer/enlisted free-for-all’s, platoon sized orgies or regimental reach- arounds, are categorically denied.

 Drugs

-Although the UN Office on Drugs and Crime estimates that the 2006 opium harvest in Afghanistan will be 6,100 tonnes, more than thirty times 2001 production levels under the Taliban government, American soldiers do not use drugs.
-Not in Iraq, Afghanistan, or anywhere on earth.
+Although the UN Office on Drugs and Crime estimated that the 2006 opium harvest in Afghanistan would be 6,100 tonnes, more than thirty times 2001 production levels under the Taliban, American soldiers DID NOT use drugs.
+In fact, since WWII not one soldier or sailor has ever been stoned on pot, hash or opium, injected heroin, smoked crack, snorted cocaine, gotten hooked on crystal meth, Fentynal, codeine, dropped acid, shrooms…did I miss one?

 Racism

-Similarly, American combat troops never refer to Iraqis or Afghans as rag heads, towel heads, hadjis, camel jockeys, pajama mamas, Osamas, pube faces, dune coons, sand monkeys, or sand niggers.
-These terms are used only by colonels and above.
+Similarly, American troops have never referred to Iraqis or Afghans as rag heads, towel heads, hadjis, camel jockeys, pajama mamas, Osamas, pube faces, dune coons, sand monkeys or sand niggers.
+Only colonels and above may use these terms.

 Morale

-Despite rumors that Iraqi’s hate US troops, that Afghans have simply given up, the truth is they love us, each day fervently offering American soldiers cold beers, hard liquor, hot dogs, beacon, pork ribs, chitterlings, back issues of Playboy, rare Penthouse videos.
-With morale sky high, once home, many vets can be heard shouting, “Iraq!
+Despite rumors that Iraqis and Afghanis hated US troops, the simple truth is they loved us.
+Each day the grateful natives fervently offered their American guests ice cold beers, costly hard liquor, genuine Nathan’s hot dogs, organic bacon, pork ribs and chitterlings, back issues of Playboy, current issues of Penthouse, bootleg videos of Girls Gone Wild.
+With morale sky high, once home, many Iraq vets shouted, “Iraq!
 Iraq!
 I want to go back!”

 Post Traumatic Stress Disorder

-The symptoms of PTSD are well known: flashbacks, heightened startle reflex, thoughts of suicide, thoughts of homoide, depression, anger, rage, despair, sadness, aggression, isolation, are a few of its disabling symptoms.
-But Sally Satel, a psychiatrist and mental health adviser to President George W. Bush, has this enlightened point of view: “I’m not saying PTSD doesn’t exist, but it’s gotten out of hand.
-I mean, if you see a lot of action and then you come home, you have a hard time walking your dog by the bushes at night, maybe you just avoid the bushes” (Playboy, March 2007).
+The symptoms of PTSD are well known: flashbacks, heightened startle reflex, thoughts of suicide, thoughts of homicide, depression, anger, rage, despair, sadness, aggression, isolation.
+These are a few of its disabling symptoms.
+But Sally Satel, a psychiatrist and mental health adviser to President George W. Bush, had this enlightened point of view: “I’m not saying PTSD doesn’t exist, but it’s gotten out of hand.
+I mean, if you see a lot of action and then you come home, you have a hard time walking your dog by the bushes at night, maybe you just avoid the bushes.”
+(Playboy, March 2007).
 Thank you Sally!
-What could be better said than that?
+I couldn’t have said it better!

 Summary